 Follow the links below for our quick “need to know” information

-on some of the key topics, see 5 Steps to success in
+on some of the key topics, see our Apply Yourself canvas course

-on 5 steps to success in recruitment, or take part in apply yourself
+on Apply Yourself, or take part in apply yourself

 Online application forms are an increasingly common feature

 of the recruitment landscape.
 This section provides a first look at

 why they are used, common types of questions and some

 Popular with employers large and small assessment centres

 can be daunting if you don’t know what to expect.
 We provide

 an overview on likely areas to be assessed, how, and some top